 Bacteria such as S. aureus can cause infections in open cuts and wounds.
 Tea Tree Oil has antimicrobial and antiseptic properties which help prevent infections and reduce swelling as well.
 It also assists decreasing the healing period.
 In a study conducted on 10 people with wounds, using Tea Tree Oil to clean the wound along with a conventional treatment of the affected area significantly reduced the healing time in all participants except one which further goes to show its effectiveness as an antiseptic.

-Make sure to dilute the Tea Tree Oil in coconut oil or olive oil before applying it on the cut since Tea Tree Oil in its concentrated form is very potent and can cause allergic reactions such as skin irritation and redness.
+Make sure to dilute the Tea Tree in coconut oil or olive oil before applying it on the cut since Tea Tree in its concentrated form is very potent and can cause allergic reactions such as skin irritation and redness.

 Tea Tree Oil – Precautions

 It is advisable to do a patch test before using any skin product to ensure you aren’t allergic to its components.
 When using Tea Tree Oil, it is essential to use it as per the instructions advised on the label and in the advised quantities because excessive and/or incorrect use of this oil has been known to cause issues form skin irritation to poisoning including:

 - Skin irritation